Leto-gg/documentation/gateway-api/gateway-api-doc.md

 # Leto's IPFS Gateway Documentation (May 16, 2023)

 Here's the breakdown for Leto's IPFS Gateway.
 Our gateway keeps tabs on the volume of requests for IPFS objects or Content Identifiers (CIDs), but don't worry - it's all anonymous.
-We created the CID metrics feature to track frequently requested CIDs, giving us a peek into usage patterns.
-With this info, we can make our IPFS Gateway faster and easier to use.
+We created the CID metrics feature to only track frequently requested CIDs, giving us a peek into usage patterns.

 ![Proxy Gateway Architecture](https://user-images.githubusercontent.com/30084404/225565389-d78d75a7-7ee7-44c8-8ece-3793928c0f30.png)